 Likely you have seen people pouring lighter fluid on a stack of charcoal, and then a big ball of fire erupts.
 If you pay close attention to that fire, you will see dirty black smoke and notice the chemical smell.

-Today we explain How To Use A Charcoal Chimney, and we will look at an alternative way of starting charcoal using a chimney starter plus steps to get your charcoal grill ready to cook faster.
+Today we will look at How To Properly Use A Charcoal Chimney, as well as another method of starting charcoal using a chimney starter, and steps to get your grill ready to cook faster.

 Why Use a Charcoal Chimney